The Lafforgue variety and irreducibility of induced representations: The Lafforgue variety

-As we want to extend the construction of Lafforgue's variety to the case of positive characteristic, we sketch the proof of Proposition \ref{fibers} which was given in full details in Lang's book.

 \begin{proof} The assertion is obvious in one direction.
-If the quotients $M_1$ and $M_2$ of $R_a$ have the same semi-simplification as $R_a$-modules then the induced linear forms $\tr_{M_1},\tr_{M_2}: R_a\to \bar k$ are equal because traces only depend of semi-simplification.
-Conversely, Jacobson's density theorem implies the existence of projectors: if $V_0,V_1,\ldots,V_n$ are non-isomorphic simple $R_a$-modules, there exists an element $e_0\in R$ which acts as the identity on $V_0$ and $0$ on $V_1,\ldots,V_n$.
-Note that Jacobson's density theorem is valid in any characteristic.
-Now let $V_0,\ldots,V_n$ be simple $R_a$-modules occurring as a simple subquotient of $M_1$ or $M_2$ and write decompositions of the semi-simplifications of $M_1$ and $M_2$ as $M_1^{ss}= V_0^{m_1} \oplus U_1$ and $M_2^{ss}= V_0^{m_2} \oplus U_2$ where $U_1$ and $U_2$ are semi-simple modules with no occurrences of $V_0$.
-To prove that $M_1$ and $M_2$ have the same semi-simplification, it is enough to prove $m_1=m_2$.
-This derives from the equalities
+If the $R$-modules $M_1$ and $M_2$ have the same semi-simplification as $R$-modules then the induced linear forms $\tr_{M_1},\tr_{M_2}: R\to k$ are equal because traces only depend on the semi-simplification.
+Conversely, Jacobson's density theorem \cite[Chapter XVII, Theorem 3.2]{Lang2002} (the original paper is \cite{Jacobson1945}) implies the existence of projectors: if $V_0,V_1,\ldots,V_n$ are non-isomorphic simple $R$-modules, there exists an element $e_0\in R$ which acts as the identity on $V_0$ and $0$ on $V_1,\ldots,V_n$.
+Now let $V_0,\ldots,V_n$ be the simple $R$-modules occurring as a simple subquotient of $M_1$ or $M_2$ and write decompositions of the semi-simplifications of $M_1$ and $M_2$ as $M_1^{ss}= V_0^{m_1} \oplus U_1$ and $M_2^{ss}= V_0^{m_2} \oplus U_2$ where $U_1$ and $U_2$ are semi-simple modules with no occurrences of $V_0$.
+We have the equalities

+as elements of $k$, and since $\cha(k)=0$ we have $m_1=m_2$.
+The same argument applies in any $V_i$, therefore $M_1$ and $M_2$ have the same semi-simplification. \end{proof}

-as elements of $\bar k$.
-The characteristic zero assumption is only used to guarantee that in $\bar k$ we have $\dim(V_0)\neq 0$. \end{proof}
+\begin{remark} Jacobson's density theorem is valid in any characteristic.
+The characteristic zero assumption is only used to guarantee that in $k$ we have $\dim(V_0)\neq 0$. \end{remark}

-Without hypothesis on characteristic, we have to replace the trace by the determinant.
-Let us formalize the construction of the determinant map as an analogue of the trace map previously defined.